 If you’d like to try this, I suggest you pick phrases that fit your particular circumstance and repeat them silently or softly to yourself: “It’s hurts to leave a gathering before it's over”; “I’m sad to be alone in the bedroom.”
 If speaking to yourself in this way brings tears to your eyes, that’s okay.
 They’re tears of compassion.
 To quote Lord Byron, “The dew of compassion is a tear.”

-Sometimes I practice what's known in Buddhism as mudita.
-It means cultivating joy for others who are happy.
+Sometimes I work on cultivating joy for others who are happy.
 I think about the good time everyone is having and try to feel joy for them.
 If I feel envy instead, I keep practicing.
 I imagine their smiling faces and the sound of their laughter.
 After a time, I can't help but feel happy for them, even if I'm still sad.
 And sometimes, I even start to feel joy myself, as if everyone is having a good time for me.

 My most reliable practice for easing emotional pain during the holidays is tonglen.
 Tonglen is a compassion practice from the Tibetan Buddhist tradition.
 It’s counter-intuitive, which is why Buddhist teacher Pema Chödrön says that tonglen reverses ego’s logic.
 Here’s why it’s counterintuitive.
 We’re usually told to breathe in peaceful and healing thoughts and images, and to breathe out our pain and suffering.
 In tonglen practice, however, we do just the opposite.
 On the in-breath, we breathe in the suffering of others.
 Then, on the out-breath, we breathe out whatever measure of kindness, compassion, and peace of mind we have to offer them, even if it’s just a little bit.